 Because I can assure you that things weren’t always like this.
 I wasn’t always this busy and booked-up with constant demands on my time.

 In fact it used to be quite the opposite.

-There was once a time when we didn’t have any employees besides myself and Kloe.
-No one was calling to have me as a guest on any webinar, podcast, or publication.
+There was once a time when I didn’t have any employees, no one was calling to have me as a guest on any webinar, podcast, or publication.
 No conferences, meet-ups, or masterminds.
 My day literally involved answering some pre-sales and support tickets and then going for a run.

-But like any ambitious Entrepreneur we wanted more.
-We worked our asses off and when that “more” was realized it became obvious that our relationship with the business had forever changed.
+But like any ambitious Entrepreneur, I wanted more.
+I worked tiressly and when that “more” was realized, it became obvious that my relationship with the business had forever changed.